David Hewes

 Hewes first marriage was to Matilda C. Gray in 1875 and they spent two and a half years in Europe.
 On the return trip Matilda's health necessitated that they move to a warmer climate.
 In 1881, they settled in Southern California, building a Victorian-styled mansion that still stands as a historical site in Tustin, CA. Matilda died in 1887.
 Hewes' second wife was Anna Lathrop, sister of Mrs. Leland Stanford.
 Married in 1889, they also travelled overseas and additionally to Europe they spent parts of their eighteen months in the Orient and Mid-East.
 Anna died soon after in August 1892.

 Hewes first started what arguably was his greatest accomplishment - the Hewes ranch near El Modena in Orange County when he moved there with Matilda.
 Called Anapauma, "a place of rest", it was a massive sheep ranch over 800 acre with a large portion eventually converted in vineyards which later died off from blight.
 Hewes restored the ranch as a citrus farm which was one of the noted orange groves that stayed with the estate until 1920 when it was sold for $1,000,000.
 Hewes' art collection of pictures, statues and frescos was presented to the Leland Stanford Jr. University.
 He also created Hewes Park on what was once a barren hilltop.
 Hewes died in Orange, California in 1915 at the age of 93 and is buried at Mountain View Cemetery in Oakland.

 Hewes became very interested in his family genealogy, especially his ancestor Lt.
 Joshua Hewes who had emigrated from England to the Massachusetts Bay colony in 1633.
 He commissioned Eben Putnam, a California genealogist, to collect and edit material for a Hewes family genealogy.
-This volume, privately published in 1913, includes a biography of David Hewes (pp. 191-205), an autobiography (pp. 225-264), an appendix with a transcription of the memorial booklet for Anna Lathrop Hewes, and an appendix with letters from his mother, as well as many photographs and paintings of Hewes and his family members, his house in Tustin, and advertisements and labels for the fruit produced by his ranch.
+This volume, privately published in 1913, includes a biography of David Hewes (pp. 191-205), an autobiography (pp. 225-264), an appendix with a transcription of the memorial booklet for Anna Lathrop Hewes, and an appendix with letters from his mother, and many photographs and paintings of Hewes and his family members, his house in Tustin, and advertisements and labels for the fruit produced by his ranch.